EMBT: Enhanced Main Battle Tank

 The hull of the EMBT is based on the Leopard 2A7's, but modified in a few key areas: the power pack is replaced with the EuroPowerPack, consisting of the MTU MT883 engine and Renk HSWL 295TM transmission.
 As the EuroPowerPack is smaller in size, this allows moving back the turret ring by about 0.2 metres.
 This enabled KNDS' engineers to lengthen the glacis plate, making enough space for a fourth crew member (sitting in the same location where the hull ammo rack is in the Leopard 2).
 The fourth crew member can operate the remote weapon station or drones.
 Drive-by wire technology has been implemented in the hull; an additional 23 cameras provide improved situational awareness at day and night.

 The turret of the EMBT is completely new and has a reduced profile with an 80 mm lower roof height than the Leclerc.
 It is not fitted with actual armour as this would only be developed upon contract, but enough weight and space were reserved to install an armour package.
 The EMBT's main armament is the 120 mm CN120-26 L/52 gun from the Leclerc, but its architecture is designed to be compatible with the ASCALON gun system under development by KNDS France.
 It is loaded by a 22-round conveyor-belt type autoloader located in the turret bustle.
 Secondary armament consists of a co-axial 12.7 mm machine gun with 680 rounds, a 30 mm x 113 mm ARX30 remote controlled weapon station with 150 rounds and a 7.62 mm machine gun with 800 rounds, which is attached to the commander's sight.

-The EMBT uses vectronics derived from the EBRC Jaguar and is fitted with the Trophy-MV hardkill active protection system for protection against ATGMs and rocket-propelled grenades.
+The EMBT uses vetronics derived from the EBRC Jaguar and is fitted with the Trophy-MV hardkill active protection system for protection against ATGMs and rocket-propelled grenades.
 Unlike on older tanks retrofitted with Trophy, the EMBT's turret was designed with the system in mind from the onset, hence the sensors are directly embedded into the turret structure.
 Additionally, the EMBT is fitted with the ELAWS laser warning system from Elbit Systems.